loot/loot/README.md

 ## Building The Documentation

 The documentation is built using [Sphinx](http://www.sphinx-doc.org/en/stable/).
-Install Python (2 or 3) and make sure it's accessible from your `PATH`, then run:
+Install Python and make sure it's accessible from your `PATH`, then run:

 ```
 pip install -r docs/requirements.txt